Mike’s new book, Psychonauts: drugs and the making of the modern mind, is out now from Yale University Press in the US and UK.

 This Way Madness Lies, an illustrated history of madness and the asylum, is published in the UK and USA by Thames & Hudson.

-The Influencing Machine, is out in paperback and on Kindle.
+The Influencing Machine is available in paperback and on Kindle.
 It’s published in the US under the title A Visionary Madness.